ITSM Integration Strategies: How to Connect Your Service Management Platform with ERP, CRM & Collaboration Tools

 3. Use APIs and Middleware Strategically

 Modern ITSM platforms offer robust APIs.
-Middleware solutions can help:
+Middleware solutions can help simplify complex integrations, reduce maintenance overhead, and ensure scalability.

 4. Maintain Data Consistency